Early records.

 Deep coal and iron reserves below water level, could not be mined without substantial investment.
 So with increasing pressure from outside interests, more Freeminers began working with 'foreigners' who wanted to create larger, deeper collieries and iron mines, than had ever been attempted in the Forest of Dean.

-A Royal Commission was set up in 1831 and its reports culminated with the ‘Dean Forest Mines Act 1838’.
-This was Public Act with local effect (a hybrid Act), codifies the Freeminers’ customs and rights to minerals in the Forest of Dean.
-The Freemining custom became modern Parliamentary Statutes.
+A Royal Commission was set up in 1831 and its reports culminated with the ‘Dean Forest Mines Act 1838’, a Public Act having local effect (a Hybrid Bill), sponsored by the government, it codified Freeminers’ customs and rights to minerals in the Forest of Dean.
+The Freemining custom then became modern Parliamentary Statutes.
 The Second Schedule to the Award of Mines Act 1841 - Rules and Regulations for the working of Gales, gives the rules for working mines, administered by the Deputy Gaveller today.

 20th century Freemining.

 During the two World Wars, many Forest of Dean miners were recruited to join pioneer corps.
 During the First World War hundreds of local miners volunteered, in particular joining the 13th Batallion of the Gloucestershire Regiment also known as the 'Forest of Dean Pioneers', the 5th and 9th Batallion Glosters and the Royal Monmouthshire Regiment Royal Engineers.
-Miners were well used to hard physical labour, to the conditions and hardship encountered in the trenches.
-Miners became involved in making and repairing defences, as well as involvement in tunnelling schemes.
+Miners were well used to hard physical labour, to conditions encountered in the trenches.
+Miners became involved in making and repairing defences, as well as assisting in tunnelling schemes.
 Their work was dangerous, often working in no-mans land during the night.
-Due to the nature of their work creating such heavy losses, the 13th Forest of Dean Pioneers was disbanded by the army just before the end of the First World War, to become a training cadre.
+The nature of their work created such heavy losses, the 13th Forest of Dean Pioneers became disbanded by the army just before the end of the First World War, to become a training cadre.

 Although they had experienced such horrific losses amongst their colleagues, many miners later rejoined similar Regiments during the Second World War, even though mining was a reserved occupation.